joelwaymack/joelwaymack.github.io/_posts/2022-04-25-azure-functions-part-2-developing-web-apis.md

 ## Wrap up

 We now have a fully functioning API built with Azure Functions.
 The input and output bindings make it incredibly simple to build a RESTful-ish API when we use Cosmos DB.
-In the next part we'll build out the processing pipeline.
+Jump into the next post in this series, [Building a Processing Pipeline](https://waymack.net/azure-functions-part-3-building-a-processing-pipeline/), to learn more!

 The complete code can be found at <https://github.com/joelwaymack/subscription-processing-functions-csharp>.